FMH Board Certification

 Oral Examination of SSN

-The last oral exam will was held on 18-19 Januar 2024 in Bern.
+The next oral oxam will be held on 16-17 January 2025 in Bern.

 The Swiss Society of Nephrology (SSN) organizes the oral examination.
 You have to pass the ESENeph to be allowed to take the oral examination.
 You can register for the oral examination even before having the results of the ESENeph; if you don't pass the ESENeph, your registration for the oral exam will be canceled (the SSN will refund you the registration fee).